BeatrizCSSantos/BeatrizCSSantos/README.md

 <h2 align="center">🚀 💛 It may take a while, but i can learn all i want!</h2>

 - 📚 I’m currently learning **React** and **Angular**
+- 🏡💻 I'm currently working as a Front-end Developer I

 <br><br>
 🔎 Looking for new opportunities <br>